Cameron Brate Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Season Stats

-- Brate has put together a 245-yard season on 30 catches with four touchdowns so far.
-He has been targeted 57 times and averages 14.4 receiving yards.

-- So far this season, 7.8% of the 731 passes thrown by his team have gone Brate's way.
+- Brate has been the target of 57 of his team's 731 passing attempts this season, or 7.8% of the target share.

-- With 20 targets in the red zone this season, Brate has been on the receiving end of 16.5% of his team's 121 red zone pass attempts.
+- Brate has seen the ball thrown his way 20 times in the red zone this season, 16.5% of his team's 121 red zone pass attempts.

 - The Buccaneers, who rank second in the NFL in points scored, have attempted a pass 65.5% of the time while running the ball 34.5% of the time.